bihor/fp_fractionslider/Documentation/ChangeLog/Index.rst

             I did this because TYPO3 8 ignores the "Record Storage Page" when plugin.tx_fpfractionslider_pi1.persistence.storagePid is empty (or set)!
 1.1.0       Version for TYPO3 9 and 10.
+1.1.2       addSlash-parameter in the Viewhelper activated.
+Default value: true.
 ==========  =======================================================================================